Heritage High School (Leesburg, Virginia): Athletics

 The mascot is the Pride, in the shape of a Lion.
 Heritage's sports teams currently play in the Dulles District and Region II of the Virginia High School League.
 The Pride opened as a member of this district.

 Basketball

 The school is well known for its boys' basketball team which consistently has made it to Region II playoffs, Its 2006 team was the first undefeated team in the history of the Dulles District.
 The Pride boys' basketball team has won 3 consecutive Dulles District Championships: 2006, 2007, and 2008.
+The girls’ basketball team won the VHSL championship in 2025.

 Soccer

 The boys' soccer team did well in the 2006 season, shaking off the new school reputation, with the Pride's soccer team making it to the AA State Semifinals before falling 2–1 to AA Dulles District champion Potomac Falls.
 A tenacious rivalry would develop between the two teams, who met five times that season with the Panthers going 4–0–1, including wins over the Pride in the Dulles District Tournament Finals, the Region II Finals, and the State Semifinals.

 They finished Second place in the 2007 Regular Season after topping Potomac Falls for a period, who had suffered a tie to Loudoun County and a tie 2–2 to the Pride.
 However, Potomac Falls would end any chance of Pride Silverware by beating them 0–3 in a heated game away near the end of the season.
 In the Dulles District Tournament, the Pride finished in Second after a heart breaking overtime loss to Loudoun County finishing 2–1; ending the campaign early.

 Two years later in 2010, Coach Betsey Munson and a new squad would go on to make another run, finishing in Second place for the Regular Season and making it to the Post-Season Tournament Final, but this time in the AAA Cedar Run District.
 In the Tournament Final, they narrowly missed out losing to Battlefield 1–2; Jake Flanagan scored the Pride’s lone goal unassisted.
 Having finished Second in both competitions the Pride would advance and make an away Regional Appearance.

 In 2013, Coach Munson claimed the state record for having the most wins as a female coach in Virginia High School League history for boys soccer.